John Waters: Early career

 Waters's first short film was Hag in a Black Leather Jacket.
-MGM's The Wizard of Oz (1939) had a profound effect on Waters' creative mind.
+MGM's The Wizard of Oz (1939) had a profound effect on Waters's creative mind.
 He said about it:

 I was always drawn to forbidden subject matter in the very, very beginning.
 The Wizard of Oz opened me up because it was one of the first movies I ever saw.
 It opened me up to villainy, to screenwriting, to costumes.
 And great dialogue.
 I think the witch has great, great dialogue.

-Waters has stated that he takes an equal amount of joy and influence from high-brow "art" films and sleazy exploitation films.
+Waters has stated that he takes an equal amount of joy and influence from highbrow "art" films and sleazy exploitation films.
 Waters once said, “To understand bad taste one must have very good taste.”
 In January 1966, Waters and some friends were caught smoking marijuana on the grounds of New York University, and he was soon kicked out of his dormitory.
 He returned to Baltimore, where he completed his next two short films, Roman Candles and Eat Your Makeup.
 They were followed by the feature-length films Mondo Trasho and Multiple Maniacs.

-Water's became known as an underground filmmaker in the 1970s.
+Waters became known as an underground filmmaker in the 1970s.

 Waters's films became Divine's primary star vehicles.
 All of Waters's early films were shot in the Baltimore area with his company of local actors, the Dreamlanders—which, in addition to Divine, included Mink Stole, Cookie Mueller, Edith Massey, David Lochary, Mary Vivian Pearce, Susan Walsh, and others.
 Waters met Edith Massey while she was a bartender at Pete's Hotel.
 Waters's early campy movies present exaggerated characters in outrageous situations with hyperbolic dialogue.
 Pink Flamingos, Female Trouble and Desperate Living, which he labeled the Trash Trilogy, pushed hard at the boundaries of conventional propriety and censorship.